Terrible Title: 1973 BMW 2002 – Sold?

 When you look at BMW’s bloated and SUV-heavy product line today, it’s hard to believe the company once made the great handling yet practical 2002 sports sedan.
 With comfortable seating for four, a decent-sized trunk, and great performance, the BMW 2002 was the catalyst for what would become an attitude change among American car buyers by the early 1980s.

-This Tangerine over black 1973 BMW 2002 listed here on Craigslist in Pasadena, California, appears to be a driver-quality example.
+This Tangerine over black 1973 BMW 2002, once listed in November 2022 on Craigslist in Pasadena, California, appears to be a driver-quality example.
 Unfortunately, the limited pictures and the title marked as “Salvage” have us asking more questions than the current listing answers.
 Consequently, you’ll need to get the answers from the seller.
 This example appears to be a base model in stock condition, save for the aftermarket front seats.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #3 “Good” estimate of $13,750 and its #2 “Very Good” appraisal of $20,500.
 That ask seems a bit rich for a salvage title car with clear damage to the rear end.